linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 The `du` command lists all of the files and directories in the target directory and displays their disk usage in kilobytes.

 The last entry in the list is always the target directory itself, giving you a summary of the directory's disk usage.
-You can get just that entry by using the `-s` option, which is useful for directories with many files and subdirectories.
+You can isolate disk space information for the target directory by using the `-s` option.
+This is a useful option for directories with many files and subdirectories.

     sudo du -s /